-The Department of Classics and Religion offers instruction in Ancient and Medieval History, Greek and Roman Studies, Religious Studies, and South Asian Studies.
+The Department of Classics and Religion offers instruction in Ancient and Medieval History, Greek and Roman Studies, and Religious Studies.

 Ancient and Medieval History: The BA and BA Honours programs in Ancient and Medieval History are offered by the Department of Classics and Religion.
 There is no Minor program in Ancient and Medieval History.
 Students considering this Major should consult the Classics and Religion Advisor or Program Director.